Understanding MOT History and Test Results

 Understanding MOT Results

-After an MOT test, vehicle owners receive a certificate indicating whether their vehicle has passed or failed.
+After a vehicle undergoes an MOT test, the examiner will issue a certificate indicating whether the vehicle has passed or failed.
 The results are categorised as follows:

-• Pass: The vehicle meets all safety and environmental standards.
-The certificate is valid for 12 months from the test date.
+• Pass: The vehicle meets all the required safety and environmental standards.

-Recent data shows that approximately 77.8% of vehicles pass their MOT tests, reflecting a generally high standard of vehicle maintenance across the UK.
-However, understanding the reasons behind failures can help owners take proactive steps to maintain their vehicles.
+Statistics show that approximately 77.7% of vehicles pass their MOT first time, reflecting the overall good condition of most UK vehicles.
+However, understanding the reasons behind failures can help owners maintain their vehicles better and avoid costly repairs or legal issues.

 Common MOT Failure Points

 While many vehicles pass without issues, certain components are more prone to failure.
-The most common reasons for MOT failure, based on recent statistics, include:
+The most common failure categories, based on recent data, include:

-• Lighting (12%): Faulty or non-functioning headlights, indicators, brake lights, or fog lights can result in failure.
-Regular checks ensure all lights are operational and correctly aligned.
+• Lighting (12%): Faulty or broken headlights, indicators, brake lights, or fog lights often cause failures.

-• Suspension (8%): Worn or damaged suspension components can affect vehicle handling and comfort.
-Issues such as leaking shock absorbers or broken springs are typical causes.
+• Suspension (8%): Worn or damaged suspension components can affect vehicle handling and safety.

-• Exhaust (6%): Excessive emissions, leaks, or damaged exhaust systems can lead to failure, often linked to environmental standards and noise regulations.
+• Exhaust (6%): Excessive emissions, leaks, or damaged exhaust systems can lead to failure, often linked to environmental standards.

 How to Check MOT History